 Possessing the ability to read and write is fundamental.
 It makes learning possible, inevitable and infinite.
 For this reason, fostering literacy has long been a priority of the National Federation of Republican Women, and several literacy programs have been developed to achieve this goal.

-Over the past 50 years, the NFRW and its members have donated thousands of books to libraries, schools, hospitals and other public institutions through our Mamie Eisenhower Library Project (MELP).
+Over the past 50 years, the NFRW and its members have donated thousands of books each year to libraries, schools, hospitals and other public institutions through our Mamie Eisenhower Library Project (MELP).

 Whether donating a book, volunteering to mentor or read to children, or acting as a literacy/education advocate, each of us has something of value to contribute to the literacy effort.
 By continuing to work together on this critical issue, we can ensure an educated citizenry of the future.